 What’s so critical about splitting up historical data?

 The sheer effort organizations invest in preserving historical data goes to show how valuable it can be from a business insights and operations perspective.
 As such, it’s no surprise that relevant historical data can be integral to the value of a business unit, and would need to be separated from the parent company (along with the rest of that unit’s assets) to preserve its worth in the event of a demerger.

 2. It’s essential for compliance

-Of course, with regulations like GDPR coming into effect, businesses have even more reason to protect and preserve relevant historical data – it’s a vital part of staying compliant.
+Of course, with regulations like GDPR, businesses have even more reason to protect and preserve relevant historical data – it’s a vital part of staying compliant.

 To avoid falling foul of regulations during or after a demerger, parties need to:

 - retain ownership of the historical data pertinent to their individual regulatory requirements

 - maintain confidentiality and compliance when handling/separating sensitive information

 - avoid sharing data that could constitute a violation of antitrust or other laws once the demerger is complete